vnotex/vnote/en_us/docs/Users/Frequently Asked Questions.md

 this.mathJaxScript = 'file://c:/Users/foo/mathjax/tex-svg.js';
 ```

+## Crash After Version Update
+Open user configuration folder and delete all the contents in this folder (please backup your custom files if there is any).
+Then open VNote which should work fine now.
+Please import your notebooks into VNote again.

 ## Interface Is Freezed
 ## Cursor Is Not Visible in Edit Mode
 ## Crash When Opening A Note